LSU hires Kelly away from Notre Dame to be Tigers next coach | NewsChannel 3-12

 AP College Football Writer

 LSU is hiring Brian Kelly away from Notre Dame.
-It is a stunning move by one of the most accomplished coaches in college football jumping from the sport’s most storied program to an Southeastern Conference powerhouse.
+It is a stunning move by one of the most accomplished coaches in college football jumping from the sport’s most storied program to a SEC powerhouse.
 A person familiar with the decision told The Associated Press that Kelly was leaving Notre Dame for LSU.
 The move comes just a day after Southern California lured Lincoln Riley away from Oklahoma.
 Kelly became the winningest coach in Notre Dame history earlier this season, surpassing Knute Rockne.
-In 12 season with the Fighting Irish, Kelly is 113-40.
+In 12 seasons with the Fighting Irish, Kelly is 113-40.